 The length of time it takes to complete a project depends on the complexity of the project.
 Some will take only a few hours, while others can take months or even years to complete.
 Most projects for beginners will only take hours or a few days.

 As a beginner, it could take some time for you to decide which coding project you want to start with.
-You can explore and try out the ideas from this guide, or you can also try to see what project interests you and create it.
+You can explore and try out the ideas from this guide, or you can also browse bootcamp capstone project ideas.
 Whether it is a random password generator or a 3D game, you should always choose a project that motivates you.

 Yes, creating a coding project can be hard.
 Anything new could be hard at first, but it doesn’t mean you can’t do it.
 There are a lot of coding bootcamps or online coding courses that you can attend to challenge yourself that would help strengthen your skills.
 You can also read an educational book on how to code.